 - Offenses that obligate a person to have their name placed on the state sexual offender registry.

-In addition to these guidelines, North Carolina residents are required to wait a minimum of 15 years from the date of the conviction they want to be expunged, or the date of completion of all sentencing requirements to gain eligibility to file a petition.
+In addition to these guidelines, North Carolina residents are required to wait a minimum of 10 years from the date of a felony conviction (5 years for a misdemeanor) they want to be expunged, or the date of completion of all sentencing requirements to gain eligibility to file a petition.

-Residents who receive a “not guilty” verdict in court, or who have had their charges dismissed are also eligible for an expungement.
+Residents who receive a “not guilty” verdict in court, or who have had their charges dismissed are also eligible for an expungement, if they have not been convicted of a felony.

 When I was younger, I got a conviction expunged, can I get another one?

-No. The state only grants one expungement per individual.
+No. In general, the state only grants one expungement for a conviction per individual.
 Therefore, it's a good idea for residents to save their expungement for the most serious crime that meets qualification standards.

 Can a traffic offense be expunged?